MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 - If userProfile.getName() is empty and conversationData.getPromptedUserForName() is _true_, you retrieve the user name provided and store this within user state.
 - If userProfile.getName() is empty and conversationData.getPromptedUserForName() is _false_, you ask for the user's name.
-- If userProfile.getName() was previously stored, you retrieve message time and channel Id from the user input, echo all data back to the user, and store the retrieved data within conversation state.
+- If userProfile.getName() was previously stored, you retrieve message time and channel ID from the user input, echo all data back to the user, and store the retrieved data within conversation state.

 **StateManagementBot.java**